 May 3, 2013

-I had been doing sit ups for thirty seconds when the air suddenly felt unnaturally cold.
+I had been walking around the room for around four minutes already when the air suddenly felt unnaturally cold.
 I quickly glanced at the windows.
-After seeing that they're tightly shut, I stood up from the floor and looked around.
+After seeing that they're tightly shut, I looked around the room.

 The curtains suddenly shut close, the lights turned off, and the door locked on its own.

-In the unnaturally silent darkness, I got onto the balls of my feet and into an unarmed stance, ready to fight inside our bedroom.
+In the unnaturally silent darkness, I got into an unarmed stance, ready to fight inside our bedroom.

 May 3, 2013